motou/magento2-store-locator-stockists-extension/README.md

 * Just click export stores and a file will be saved by your browser on your computer;

 ## Support
-* We **DO NOT** offer any free technical support in installing or customizing this extension.
+* I **DO NOT** offer any free technical support in installing or customizing this extension.
 * This extention works out of the box with any magento 2.1 site, but depending on your theme it may need further styling.
 * If you need help please ask questions on http://magento.stackexchange.com/ .